New York City transit fares: Legal framework and enforcement

 The most important evasion fighting tool is arguably comprehensive and functioning legal frameworks to deal with evaders and counterfeiters.
 MTA's Rule of Conduct (62) has banned evasions since the 1980s, rules having been established mainly for arresting persons likely to commit other crimes (assault, graffiti).
 With appropriate legal framework, like traffic stops, evasion checks can be effective in identifying and arresting criminals wanted on outstanding warrants.

 To round-up evaders, MTA fare inspectors continue to use the "surge" strategy first developed by Transit police.
 Renewed enforcement interests led to several high-profile cases.
 Swiss tourists with allegedly valid passes were ticketed for bumping turnstiles.
 One passenger was arrested for exiting through an emergency gate, even though he was not evading a fare.

 Legal framework is more than prohibition of illegal acts and prescription of fines.
 Complete regulations should address issues like: arrests versus summonses; arresting/summons issuing powers; whether undercover enforcement is permitted; disputes/appeals process (e.g. "my monthly MetroCard isn't working, so I went through the gate"); dealing with genuinely confused tourists (e.g. "I flashed my pass, so going through the gate is okay?"); required evidence for conviction (e.g. whether video evidence are admissible).
 New York allows certain non-police employees to issue evasion citations, and utilizes both uniformed and undercover police enforcement.

 Fines

 MTA's $60 penalty was internally set by Transit Adjudication Bureau (TAB) with delegated powers.
 NYCT increased fines to $100 in July 2008, the maximum TAB can levy without further approvals, to support conversion to Proof-of-Payment (POP) fare collection for the Select Bus Service.

 Since January 1, 2025, fare evasion violations committed in a four-year period face a warning with no fine for the first offense, $100 fine for the second offense but its timely full payment gets an OMNY credit, or $150 fine or a criminal summons for the third offense and up.

 Other preventative measures

-There are also uniformed guards, undercover police officers, and ticket barriers to prevent fare evasion on the subway.
+There are also uniformed guards, undercover police officers, and turnstiles to prevent fare evasion on the subway.
 On Select Bus Service, a penalty fare may need to be paid.